Collision Repair Technician

 - work in paint and collision repair workshops

-- work in conditions that can be noisy and full of fumes.
+- work in conditions that may be noisy and fumy, so they need to use protective equipment.

 What's the job really like?